top of page

 That was a selection process based on divine insight, which says (in a way) that the souls who fill the bodies of our children are divinely chosen, by God, with purpose.
 Nothing happens by chance.

 Students do not choose a course of study because they idolize a certain teacher.
 They choose a course of study because they desire to know that discipline.
 The disciples of Jesus chose to know righteousness, through one identified as the Christ.
 They never expected to become Jesus.
-Therefore, Jesus said it is up to the student to choose to achieve a goal that is higher than the teacher, and for that reason Jesus chose his disciples because of their hearts having already opened to learn to love God – the ultimate goal.
+Therefore, Jesus said it is up to the student to choose to achieve a goal that is higher than the teacher; and, for that reason Jesus chose his disciples because of their hearts having already opened to learn to love God – the ultimate goal.

 Realizing that, when Jesus said next, “I appointed you to go and bear fruit, fruit that will last, so that the Father will give you whatever you ask him in my name,” Jesus affirmed he had chosen the eleven because they too would become teachers.
 They were buds that would blossom and grow into fruit, filled with seeds that would continue as the spread of Christianity.
 As soon to be fruit from the true vine, the Apostles would become the offspring, true duplications of the Christ fruit.

-By seeing this, and by realizing that Jesus spoke these words to his disciples after Judas had left to betray him, Judas was like the fig tree that had born no fruit, which became cursed and died.
+By seeing this and by realizing that Jesus spoke these words to his disciples after Judas had left to betray him, Judas was like the fig tree that had born no fruit, which became cursed and died.
 This statement says a true Christian is appointed to also teach disciples, so they too become Jesus Christ reborn.
 Only by having been so resurrected can one ask God in the name of Jesus Christ for anything that will bear favorable results.
 Therefore, to be chosen is to be resurrected as Jesus Christ.

 With the ending statement being, “I am giving you these commands so that you may love one another,” one must grasp that Jesus was not sitting in the dark of night on the Mount of Olives, speaking to a multitude of doubting Jews and enemies.
 Jesus, again speaking for the Father, spoke of God’s love being the DNA that joined them all together as brothers, who within fifty days would be reborn as Jesus Christ via the Holy Spirit.
 This means the command “to love one another” is an order to form a church – a graduate school of brotherhood and sisterhood, where only true Christians can support one another on a human level, as family.
 In a Church family, every member has bonded to God as His Son reborn. (“For where two or three gather in my name, there am I with them.” – Matthew 18:20)